-A set of fresh alkaline cells will give over 18 hours use in the AM-200 GPS Aquameter[®].
-A fully charged set of 2500mAh NiMH cells will give up to 40 hours use in the AM-200 GPS Aquameter[®].
+A set of fresh alkaline cells will give up to 15 hours use in the AM-200 GPS Aquameter® when used in conjunction with the AP-7000.
 Please be aware however that alkaline battery capacities are extremely temperature dependant.
 The figures quoted throughout this manual for battery life assume a temperature of 21°C. Battery life can be significantly shorter (by up to 50%) at lower temperatures.